ProfitabilityMetals & Mining

 ROA (Return on Assets) in Metals & Mining

-How to interpret and apply roa (return on assets) specifically when analyzing metals & mining stocks in India.
+How to interpret and apply roa (return on assets) when analyzing metals & mining stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROA (Return on Assets)?